|

-If Septoria leaf spot is seen, remove infected leaves right away and throw them in the trash.
-Also, sanitize any tools that may have come into contact with infected plants and avoid working around plants when they are wet.
+If Septoria leaf spot appears, remove infected leaves and throw them in the trash.
+Also, sanitize any tools that may have come into contact with infected plants.

 Chuck Rasmussen